epfl-ada/ada-2024-project-abracadabra/README.md

 ### Sentiment analysis of the textual description
 The sentiment analysis’ goal is to give a score that highlights the feeling in a review.
 If we find that using a single model is unreliable, we can use multiple models and keep only the sentiment they agree on.

 If we do not find a clear and meaningful threshold, we propose to pick the two extremities based on an attribute we choose: ratings, overall, or the different attributes.
-We would then explain the controversiality or not of a beer, based on the reviewer, the country of origin, and other sources of explanation.
+We would then explain the controversiality or not, based on the reviewer, the country of origin, and other sources of explanation.

 ### Clustering methods
 Previously we used the PCA in hope of finding a visual threshold.
 Here we are going to use the dimensions provided by the dataset and use a clustering method.
 We also will analyze keywords that frequently appear in controversial comments, focusing on general keywords and on those related to specific beer attributes.
 To achieve this, we will first use an embedding model to vectorize all the reviews.
 We can either use a KNN algorithm to identify themes directly from the reviews or embed predefined themes and use cosine similarity to associate comments with specific themes.
 Given the dataset’s size, we will need to apply an LDA model or a summarization tool to review the selected comments.

 ## Timeline

-Week 1 -  Apply the sentiment analysis by using the model chosen in part 2.3 on the whole dataset.
+Week 1 -  Apply the sentiment analysis by using the model chosen in part 2.3 on the entire dataset.
 If necessary use a second model and keep the reviews with the same sentiment score.
 Find or set a threshold to define a beer as controversial or universal.
-Use a clustering method, and visualize the results.
+Use a clustering method, visualize the results.
 Week 2 - Find an embedding and LDA model and prove their reliability.
 Perform the analysis on the keywords of the comments.
 Find a match between the attribute of the comment that makes it controversial and the keywords obtained.
 Perform analysis on the effect of the number of reviews, the origin of the user, the number of ratings of the beer, the style, and the alcohol by volume on the controversy.
 Week 3 - Finalize all the necessary visualizations.
 Perform analysis of week 2 that couldn’t be done in time.
 Begin to write the history.
 Week 4 - Have a final data story, coherent with the findings we made.
 Begin the webpage.
 Add interactive visualizations if possible.